 Second major offense is the use of spaces in URLs

-I don’t see spaces used in URLs as often as I see apostrophes but it is unfortunately still too common.
-Spaces cause a similar issue by displaying as %20 character.
+I don’t see spaces used in URLs as often as I see apostrophes but it’s unfortunately still too common.
+Spaces cause a similar issue by displaying as %20.
 Hyphens are the preferred character for separating two words in URLs – do not use spaces or underscores.
 Don’t argue with me, there are many reasons for this, including the actual spec that explain it.
 This includes Matt Cutts from Google re-explaining the dashes-vs-underscores thing in this Google Webmaster Help Video.

 Same goes for Filenames

 While I’m at it, your filenames need to follow these same guidelines.
 You optimize your image and video filenames to include keywords (right? you should be!) and should be using hyphens to separate those keywords as you do in your URLs.

 If you currently have these problems on your site – I don’t recommend editing your old URLs unless you’re prepared to create 301 redirects for all of them (301 underscores to hyphens).
 Do keep an eye on your new posts and be cognizant of the situation in the future and keep your URLs clean as part of your SEO strategy.